Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents' accessibility to transport is rated excellent, with an average distance of 135 meters to the nearest stop.
-On average, there are 24 trips per day across all routes, equating to approximately one weekly trip per individual stop.
+The service frequency is 24 trips per day across all routes, translating to roughly one weekly trip per individual stop.

 Frequently Asked Questions - Transport